AviatrixSystems/Docs/HowTos/transit_gateway_peering.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Excluded Network CIDRs is an optional field.
-When the field is empty, a Transit Gateway propagates all learned routes from both Spoke VPCs and on-prem.
+When the field is empty, a Transit Gateway propagates all learned routes from both Spoke VPC/VNets and on-prem.

 The use case for this field is if there are conflicting or identical CIDRs on both sides of the Transit Gateways, the peering action will be